Orbit spaces of equivariantly formal torus actions of complexity one: General actions in -general position

 \begin{prop}[{\cite[Thm.2]{AyzCher}}] For any finite simplicial complex $L$, there exists a closed smooth manifold $X^{2n}$ with $H^{\odd}(X^{2n})=0$, and the action of $T^{n-1}$ in $j$-general position, $j\geqslant 1$, such that the orbit space $Q^{n+1}=X^{2n}/T^{n-1}$ is homotopy equivalent to the $(j+2)$-fold suspension $\Sigma^{j+2}L$. \end{prop}

-Moreover, such example can be constructed as a certain $\CP^1$-bundle over the permutohedral variety.
+An example can be constructed as a certain $\CP^1$-bundle over the permutohedral variety.
 The torus action on this bundle is induced by the torus action on the permutohedral variety in the base.
 This manifold is a smooth projective toric variety, hence the action is Hamiltonian and cohomologically equivariantly formal.